The world's first chocolate and praline robot in action at the Zotter chocolate factory.

 At the Zotter chocolate factory in Austria, visitors can watch KUKA robots at work up close.

 Managing Director Josef Zotter wants to embrace the future and move with the times.
 “Sometimes you have to think laterally to come up with innovations,” he observed.
 That was how the idea arose of incorporating the world’s first chocolate robots into the factory.
 As an experienced automation specialist, KUKA was able to meet Zotter’s requirements.
 “We chose KUKA as our partner because we share a drive towards innovation,” said Zotter.
-In the production area, two KUKA KR AGILUS CR model robots pour liquid chocolate into the appropriate mold, while in the visitors’ aisle, a third KR AGILUS CR provides guests with finished chocolate products.
+In the production area, two KUKA KR AGILUS model robots pour liquid chocolate into the appropriate mold, while in the visitors’ aisle, a third KR AGILUS provides guests with finished chocolate products.
 Chocolate lovers can use a touch panel to choose their favorites from among the various pralines and bars.

 Zotter did not just want to increase the efficiency of the production line, but to embrace innovation with enthusiasm for the possibilities of modern technology.